-The revised Renewable Energy Directive establishes an overall policy for the promotion and use of energy from renewable sources in the European Union.
-Adopted in December 2018 by the European Parliament and by the Council of Ministers of the European Union, the new directive ensures the sustainability of bioenergy (energy produced from biomass) through different provisions.
-In particular, the directive addresses the negative indirect impact that the production of biofuels may have due to Indirect Land-Use Change (ILUC).
+The revised renewable energy directive, adopted in December 2018 by the European Parliament and by the Council of Ministers of the European Union, establishes an overall policy for the promotion and use of energy from renewable sources in the European Union.
+The new directive reinforces the sustainability criteria of bioenergy through different provisions, including the negative direct impact that the production of biofuels may have due to indirect land use change (ILUC).

 - determining the high ILUC-risk feedstock for which a significant expansion of the production area into land with high carbon stock is observed; and

 - certifying low ILUC-risk biofuels, bioliquids and biomass fuels.

 The Commission has also adopted an accompanying report on the status of production expansion of relevant food and feed crops worldwide, based on the best available scientific data (REPORT and ANNEX ).
 This report provides information that member states can use in conjunction with the criteria set out in the delegated act in order to identify high ILUC-risk fuels and certify low ILUC-risk fuels.